 The Golf Classic tournament is usually held in mid July and is a fun and enjoyable morning and afternoon for all participants.
 The tournament has the general rules of an 18-hole scramble with no handicaps.
 There is only one expecations for this day, no matter your level or skill, but to have a good day in Laramie.
 Our Organization cannot continue to have a successful golf tournament without the participants, LCBA committee members, LCBA Staff, pur volunteers and donors, and the assistance of the Staff at the Jacoby golf course.

-The Ag.
-Appreciation Banquet is an annual dinner held in the fall to show appreciation to the people in the agriculture industry, create networking opportunities, and raise funds for agricultural organizations.
+The Ag Appreciation Banquet is an annual dinner held in the fall to show appreciation to the people in the agriculture industry, create networking opportunities, and raise funds for agricultural organizations.
 Our mission is to build strong, working relationships between agricultural producers, agribusiness people and members of the local community.
 The banquet is made up of two main parts including a dinner and auction.
 Tables at the dinner are purchased by business owners.
 The business owners then invite ranchers to sit at their table to thank them for their contributions to our community.
 It is recommended the table buyers invite customers personally.
 During the dinner, there is a silent auction and live auction.
 The auction items are donated by local businesses.
 The proceeds are distributed to agricultural organizations.

 Business Retention and Expansion Committee

-The Business Retention & Expansion Committee (BR& E) strives to assist local businesses in gaining awareness of available resources, to help identify and solve problems and challenges, and to encourage expansion.
+The Business Retention & Expansion Committee (BR&E) strives to assist local businesses in gaining awareness of available resources, to help identify and solve problems and challenges, and to encourage expansion.
 The committee collaborates with community partners to ensure long-range development, retention, and expansion activities.
 Knowing the vital role that local businesses contribute to the economy, the BR&E committee’s primary objective is to assist, where needed, the existing businesses in our community.

-The committee will be focused on trying to make the chamber members more aware of what is going on with their elected officials.
+The committee will be focused on trying to make the Alliance members more aware of what is going on with their elected officials.
 We will be trying to foster better communication with state, county and city government.
 We will also be encouraging more business minded individuals to run for office.

 Business Properties Committee